philgzl/dsp-primer/README.md

-# Fourier Transform
+# Fourier transform

-## Continuous Fourier Transform
+## Continuous Fourier transform

 The Fourier transform is a mathematical operation that decomposes functions depending on time into functions depending on frequency.
 The term *Fourier transform* can refer to both the frequency domain representation of a signal and the mathematical operation itself.